janmazza/janmazza/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Household Finance
+- International Macro
+- Social Mobility
 - Macro-finance
-- International Economics
-- Social Mobility
 - Health

 # Education to show in About widget